-In addition to the Rights affirmed by the Board of Trustees, Respondents have the right to decline to testify against themselves.
+In addition to the Rights affirmed by the Board of Trustees, while the Respondents have the right to decline to testify against themselves, the Level II Conduct Hearing Board may draw an inference from lack of participation.
 The Hearing Officer or the Level II Conduct Hearing Board will use a preponderance of the evidence standard (meaning more likely than not) when deciding if a Respondent is responsible for a Violation of the Code.